system76/docs/_articles/upgrade-pop.md

 ### Upgrade from Pop!\_OS 18.04 to Pop!\_OS 19.10

 By default LTS releases are set to only upgrade to another LTS such as 16.04 LTS to 18.04 LTS.
-However, in November (2019) it will be possible for users who wish to upgrade from Pop!\_OS 18.04 to Pop!\_OS 19.10 through standard GUI method on the "About" page.
+However, in November (2019) it will be possible for users who wish to upgrade from Pop!\_OS 18.04 to Pop!\_OS 19.10 through the standard GUI method on the "About" page.

 ### Advanced Install (Terminal)